 CSV Import FAQ

-See the questions and answers below for information on CSV Import.
+See the questions and answers below for information about CSV Import.

 Can I use the Import Assistant for all data imports into NetSuite?

-The Import Assistant supports most commonly imported record types, and is the preferred method for transferring small to medium-sized data sets from other applications into NetSuite.
+The Import Assistant works with most commonly imported record types and is the best way to move small to medium-sized data sets from other applications into NetSuite.
 For information about record types that the Import Assistant supports, see Supported Record Types for CSV Import.

-The NetSuite SOAP Web Services import tools provide another alternative for migrating data for record types not currently supported for CSV import, as well a solution for large or ongoing data migration projects.
+NetSuite REST and SOAP Web Services import tools are another option for record types that CSV import doesn’t support, or for big or ongoing data migrations.
 For information, see the SOAP Web Services Platform Guide.

 NetSuite also supports specialized imports.
 See Importing a Peachtree CSV File.